trinodb/trino/docs/src/main/sphinx/object-storage/file-system-cache.md

     and set the values for `fs.cache.max-sizes` or `fs.cache.max-disk-usage-percentages` accordingly.
 * - `fs.cache.max-sizes`
-  - Optional, comma-separated list specifying the maximum [data sizes](prop-type-data-size) for each caching directory.The order of values must correspond to the order of the directories list.
+  - Optional, comma-separated list specifying the maximum [data sizes](prop-type-data-size) for each caching directory.
+The order of values must correspond to the order of the directories list.
 This property cannot be used with `fs.cache.max-disk-usage-percentages`, though one must be set.
 * - `fs.cache.max-disk-usage-percentages`
   - Optional, comma-separated list indicating the maximum percentage values of disk usage for each directory.
 Each value must be an integer between 1 and 100.
 The order of values must be identical to the directories list.
 If multiple directories share the same disk, ensure that the total percentages for that drive do not exceed 100%.
 This property cannot be used with `fs.cache.max-sizes`, though one must be set.
 * - `fs.cache.ttl`
   -  The maximum [duration](prop-type-duration) for objects to remain in the cache before eviction.
 Defaults to `7d`.
 The minimum value of `0s` means that caching